almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

 The principle that survives, and actually gets more important with agents, is this: the *compute* that hosts the agent stays stateless, and every piece of state lives in a backing service you can see, swap, and back up.
 Don't keep conversation history memory, don't cache embeddings on the container's local disk, and don't treat the model's context window as durable memory — push all of it to an attached resource. [*Hosted Agents*](https://learn.microsoft.com/en-us/azure/foundry/agents/concepts/hosted-agents) in Foundry are a clean example of this separation in practice.
 The container is ephemeral and can go away at any time.
 Session state, threads, files, and vectors are persisted in Foundry-managed storage or in your own *Cosmos DB*, *Blob Storage*, and *AI Search*.

-## Port Binding and Concurrency

-*Port binding* is the factor that fits agents worst, because Foundry inverts the original assumption.
-In *Twelve-Factor*, the app exports its own service by binding to a port.
-With Foundry, the platform owns the surface.
-Your agent is reached through the *Responses API*, and the entry point is the same whether the agent is a portal-authored *Prompt Agent*, a custom container in *Hosted Agents*, or your own process calling the *Responses API* from somewhere else entirely.
-The best way to read this factor in 2026 is that the agent should have a clean invocation contract — through the *Responses API* or via *MCP* if it is a tool — and let the platform handle the ports.

-*Concurrency* needs a similar reread.
-The original factor is about scaling out via the Unix-style process model.
-With Foundry, you are not provisioning replicas the way you would for a stateless web app.
-Concurrency for an agent is bounded by model quota and tokens-per-minute, by tool latency, by downstream system limits, and by how well your async paths are wired up.
-The Azure-side answer is a combination of *TPM* management on your model deployments, *Azure Functions* on Flex Consumption for scale-to-zero tools, and *Service Bus* or *Event Grid* when you need to fan out work asynchronously.
-The mental model shifts from "more processes" to "more headroom across the whole pipeline."

 ## Logs

 Treat logs as event streams.
 That advice is still correct, and it is still not enough for an agent.
 For a traditional web app, stdout plus a log aggregator gets you most of the way home.
 For an agent, you also need traces of every prompt and completion, traces of every tool call (with inputs, outputs, retries, and partial failures), retrieval diagnostics including the documents grounding each answer, token and cost telemetry, model and prompt versions on every span, safety and content-filter events, and the eval results that gate each release.